Pratikshinde55/Jenkins-Master-Slave_linux/README.md

   -  Jenkins Agent installed on that Slave.
   -  Jenkins Slave node store data by default on slave so we need to create Directory on Slave node for data store.

-  On Slave Node EC2 terminal :
+  On Slave Node EC2 terminal (For Linux OS) :
   -
   Install java on Slave